 Moisture Content and Percent Organic Matter:

 Soil was sieved at 2 mm and a subsample was placed into an ashed aluminum pan and weighed immediately for field mass.
 Pans were then placed in a drying oven at 60ºC until constant mass, cooled to room temperature, and weighed to obtain dry mass (DM).
 The difference between field mass and dry mass was used to calculate percent moisture.
 Then dried soil samples were placed in a muffle furnace at 500ºC for 48 hrs. to combust all organic compounds.
-After ashing, samples were cooled to room temperature rehydrated with Milli-Q water to rehydrate and colloids containing water molecules, and then placed again into a drying oven until constant mass.
+After ashing, samples were cooled to room temperature, rehydrated with Milli-Q water to rehydrate and colloids containing water molecules, and then placed again into a drying oven until constant mass.
 Pans were cooled to room temperature and reweighed, with the difference between dry mass and ash free dry mass used to calculate percent organic matter.

 Phosphorous Analysis